4. Does Google, or Your Customers, Know Where You Are Located?

 With this data, you can optimize your forms to have the highest completion rate and submission rate.
-And all this will help you get more leads for your HVAC company.
+And all this will help you get more leads for your roofing company.

 How do you know how your website is performing if you don’t track its progress?

 We recommend that you connect your website to Google Analytics and Google Search Console.